Bosonic fractional quantum Hall conductance in shaken honeycomb optical lattices without flat bands: Many-body topology with strongly interacting bosons

+Now we switch our description from single-body physics to many-body physics.
 To achieve the fractional conductance, we need both strong on-site interactions and finite nearest-neighbor interactions.
 This can be realized by conventional s-wave Feshbach resonance \cite{Chin2010RMP}.
-For a given trap depth $V_D$ in Eq. \ref{eqn:Lattice}, we calculate the Wannier functions of each site by the methods in Ref.~\cite{2011Maximally} (See supplementary material for more details).
-The on-site interaction $U$ is obtained by the integral $ U={4\pi\hbar^2 a_s\over m}\int d^{3}\bm{r} w^{\dagger}(\bm{r}) w^{\dagger}(\bm{r})w(\bm{r})w(\bm{r}) $ where $a_s$ is the scattering length and $m$ is the mass of one atom. $w(\bm{r}-\bm{r}_i)$ is the Wannier function centered at the position $\bm{r}_i$.
+For a given trap depth $V_D$ in Eq. \ref{eqn:Lattice}, we calculate the Wannier functions of each site by the methods in Ref.~\cite{2011Maximally} (See Appendix \ref{App:Wannier} for more details).
+The on-site interaction $U$ is obtained by the integral $ U={4\pi\hbar^2 a_s\over m_{a}}\int d^{3}\bm{r} w^{\dagger}(\bm{r}) w^{\dagger}(\bm{r})w(\bm{r})w(\bm{r}) $ where $a_s$ is the scattering length and $m_a$ is the mass of one atom. $w(\bm{r}-\bm{r}_i)$ is the Wannier function centered at the position $\bm{r}_i$.
 Usually in Bose-Hubbard models, we only keep the on-site interactions and ignore the NN interaction $V_1$.
-However, once the scattering length $a_s$ approaches to infinity under Feshbach resonance, the NN interaction $V_1$ becomes significant with a form of
+However, once the scattering length $a_s$ approaches to infinity under Feshbach resonance, the NN interaction $V_1$ becomes significant with a form of \cite{zhai_2021}

 Here $\bm{a}$ corresponds to the relative vector between two nearest-neighbor sites.